 Which Skillet to Use for Frittatas

 When cooking frittatas or other scrambled egg dishes, use a non-stick skillet.
 I don’t recommend making egg white frittata in cast iron because you would have to heavily coat the cast iron with butter or non-stick spray (and even if you do, your eggs would probably still stick!).
+Also use a non-stick skillet when working with tougher dishes like a French Omelette.

 Variations for Egg White Frittata